-- Once the milk is in, a breastfed baby should gain 5-7 ounces per week.
+- Once the milk is in, baby should gain 5-7 ounces per week.

-- 5-7 ounces per week is average weight gain for the first three months.
+- 5-7 ounces per week is the average weight gain for the first three months.

-- From 4-6 months 3-5 ounces per week is average weight gain.
+- From 4-6 months 3-5 ounces per week is the average weight gain.

 - From 6-12 months a breastfed baby gains 1-2 ounces per week on average.

-- Babies double their birth weight by 5-6 months
+- Babies typically double their birth weight by 5-6 months

 - They triple birth weight by 1 year